andrewharabor/gclib/README.md

 This collector however, also implements generational garbage collecion.
 The premise is that the longer a chunk has been allocated, the longer it will continue to remain reachable in the program.
 Here is how this garbage collector implements this idea: When chunks are first allocated, they are placed into generation 0.
 Once a certain number of bytes has been allocated within this generation, a garbage collection cycle is performed.
 Unreachable chunks are freed while reachable chunks get promoted to the next generation.
 This process continues, with each generation only being collected once a certain quota of allocated bytes is filled.
 Chunks in the last generation are collected the least often and also cannot be promoted.

-## A Brief Note from the Author

-While this project is technically considered complete, there are still a few more things that I would like to implement.
-Currently, sufficient time has been devoted to this project and it is in a (hopefully) functional state.
-In the future, should I have some time to return to this project, I will focus on:

-- Refactoring the hash table and linked list that the collector uses in a more modular manner; implementing them is a more generic state and so that they are not as intertwined with the inner-workings and needs of the collector.
-- Writing thorough tests for each "module" of the project (linked list, hash table, collector, etc.) to ensure they work correctly and behave as intended.

 ## Limitations

 There are quite a few things that hold back this garbage collector.
 As a non-exhaustive list: